mwolff44/django-simple-invoice/README.md

 This module must have a method called `encode` that take the invoice PK and return the invoice number :

     def encode(pk):
         # ...

+## Customize invoice file naming

+Add to  your `settings.py` :

+    INV_NAME_MODULE = 'invoice_mod.naming'

+This module must have a method called `filename` that take the invoice object and return the invoice file name (with the extension) :

+    def filename(invoice):
+        # ...